King David's Tomb: The Burial Site of the Mighty King of Israel

 Then David rested with his ancestors and was buried in the City of David.

 The identification of King David’s Tomb with its current location on Mount Zion dates back to the Byzantine period, around the 4th century CE.
-However, it’s important to note that this identification was based more on religious tradition and pilgrimage practices than on archaeological evidence3.
+However, it’s important to note that this identification was based more on religious tradition and pilgrimage practices than on archaeological evidence.

 The historical context of the tomb’s identification is further complicated by the fact that the area known today as Mount Zion was not part of inhabited Jerusalem during King David’s time.
 This has led some scholars to argue that the tomb’s location on Mount Zion is highly improbable, if not impossible.